nishantkr18/first-chat-bot/README.md

 # First chat bot

 Here's my first chatbot, using OpenAI GPT-3 and streamlit for UI.
+Deployed on streamlit.